RussellLuo/caddy-ext/ratelimit/README.md

 429
 ```

-An extra request with another value for the request parameter `id` will not be limited:
+An extra request with other value for the request parameter `id` will not be limited:

 ```bash
 $ curl -w "%{http_code}" 'https://localhost:8080/foo?id=2'